What Is a Bridge?

 The function of the substructure is to support the superstructure components and transmit their loads safely to the subsoil,

-It is a structure mostly used for bridges and dams as a substructure at the ends of a bridge span or dam and on that superstructure is rest.
-Bridge with a single span has two abutments that offer vertical and lateral support.
+A bridge with a single span has two abutments that offer vertical and lateral support.
 It also plays the role of retaining walls to resist lateral movement of the earthen fill of the bridge approach.

 The abutment can also be defined by the structure supporting one side of an arch, or masonry used to resist the lateral forces.

 Piers provide intermediate support between two bridge spans.
 Bridge piers mainly support the bridge superstructure element and transfer the load to the foundation.

 Pier must be strong to handle the horizontal as well as lateral.
 Piers are known as compression members of the bridge.